 The current hiring landscape is moving fast, no matter which industry you operate in.
 Skilled, top quality talent is in high demand and many companies are in competition with one another.
 A strong remuneration package adds to your employer branding and is one of the factors that can make a business more attractive to those skilled candidates.

 Not just effective for attracting new talent to the ranks, comprehensive remuneration packages also help to keep your existing employees happy.
-In London alone, 37% of employees say they’d leave a current job for an equivalent role with a better remuneration package—a statistic that really highlights the importance a competitive remuneration package can be.
+In London alone, 37% of employees say they’d leave a current job for an equivalent role with a better remuneration package — a statistic that really highlights the importance of offering a competitive remuneration package.